Kai535813/Musikhelfer/src/readme.md

 ## File Assimilation Record

 12/8/25: 10:04 AM: Kai's updates assimilated-I might have missed something because there seemed to be no changes.
-Also, update your local files, eveyone, many clasess and methods that you are not involved in have significantly changed.
+Also, update your local files, eveyone, many clasess and methods that you are not involved in have significantly changed. -Ethan Tang

 12/5/25: 10:58 AM: Kai's and my updates assimilated, harmonize function is now completed, and the new font doesn't seem to work, so I commented it out for now. -Ethan Tang